AlecMcCutcheon/oidc-middleware/authentik/README.md

 API to add IPs to per-app `allowed_ips.conf` with token auth; used with Authentik policies for local-only apps.
 Set `AUTH_TOKEN` and `NPM_RELOAD_URL` (or env).
 See the main [App Investigation Wiki](https://github.com/AlecMcCutcheon/oidc-middleware/blob/main/README.md) Bonus section for setup.

-**Example modifications:** This service has no frontend (API only). `example-modifications.js` and `example-modifications.css` are placeholders so the docs layout is consistent.

 ---

 ## Docker setup